Defending Human Rights in Turkey: Cavidan Soykan

 We realized that if something like this can happen to Taner, anything can happen to us who work for refugee rights as well,” Soykan explained.

-A key turning point came in March 2016, when the EU and Turkey signed a highly controversial deal.
+A key turning point came in March 2016, when the European Union (EU) and Turkey signed a highly controversial deal.
 In the deal, Turkey agreed to take back the migrants who travel through Turkey to Greek islands.
 For each migrant Turkey took back, the EU would take in and settle a Syrian refugee.
 Lastly, the EU also promised €6 billion in assistance funds for the Syrians in Turkey.
 Soykan summarised the situation by saying, “Turkey wanted the money and the EU wanted Turkey to stop migration to Europe, so the government became the gatekeeper that kept Syrians in Turkey.”

 “The refugee deal made people understand that Syrians would not go anywhere anytime soon,” Soykan continued to explain, “Racist attacks on Syrians increased.”
 In a move sharply criticised by human rights organisations, the Turkish government closed the border with Syria by building a wall, in effect preventing Syrians fleeing the war from coming to Turkey.
 At the same time, regulations for Syrians already in the country tightened significantly.
 Istanbul and nine provinces on or near the border stopped registering Syrians in 2017 and 2018.
 Syrians who were already registered in a certain district would now have to apply for official travel permits in order to leave that district, turning even small family visits and business trips into a bureaucratic nightmare.

 Throughout this period, Turkey was itself going through intense political turmoil.
-Violent clashes in the pre-dominantly Kurdish south-east, terror attacks in several big cities, and a failed coup attempt in the summer of 2016 coincided with mounting pressure on civic space.
-Soykan experienced the resulting crackdown on human rights defenders first-hand when she signed a petition criticizing the state’s excessive military operations in Kurdish cities, and was later sacked from her university for the petition—similar to other Academics for Peace such as Füsun Üstel.
+Violent clashes in the predominantly Kurdish southeast, terror attacks in several big cities, and a coup attempt in the summer of 2016 coincided with mounting pressure on civic space.
+Soykan experienced the resulting crackdown on human rights defenders first-hand when she signed a petition criticising the state’s excessive military operations in Kurdish cities, and was later sacked from her university for the petition—similar to other Academics for Peace such as Füsun Üstel.
 In early 2017, in the wake of the coup attempt, Soykan, along with half of the Political Science Department’s staff, lost their jobs in purges of the public sector and academia authorised by emergency decrees.
 The Human Rights Centre at Ankara University, where she taught, was also shut down by the University’s administration.

 It was in this environment that people working on refugees’ rights began to experience growing restrictions in their work.
 The detention of Taner Kılıç, honorary president of Amnesty International Turkey, had a particularly chilling effect.
 For Soykan and her colleagues, Kılıç’s arrest had a big impact because he is one of the most prominent figures in defending refugee rights and a renowned legal expert in the field.
 “We realized that if something like this can happen to Taner, anything can happen to us who work for refugee rights as well,” she explained.